-IRI has introduced another data discovery feature for personally identifiable information (PII) held in enterprise data sources.
-Beyond pattern- and fuzzy-match searches already supported, the new feature finds values held in a lookup or ‘set’ file (e.g., a list of names).
-The feature is now supported in the IRI FieldShield data masking product for databases and files, the IRI CellShield Enterprise Edition (EE) data masking product for Microsoft Excel spreadsheets, and the IRI Voracity platform for data lifecycle management.
+Beyond data class, pattern- and fuzzy-match searches described elsewhere in this blog, this article primarily discusses the search for values held in a lookup or ‘set’ file (e.g., a list of names).
+The feature is supported in the IRI FieldShield data masking product for databases and files, the IRI CellShield Enterprise Edition (EE) data masking product for Microsoft Excel spreadsheets, and the IRI Voracity platform for data lifecycle management.

 Specifically, the new search capability is built into the wizards for database profiling, flat-file profiling, and dark data discovery in the IRI Workbench GUI (built on Eclipse), which supports FieldShield and all other IRI software.
 And, the same string-search feature was added to CellShield EE for masking data in Excel spreadsheets.